IBM/ibm-licensing-operator/README.md

 opencloud-operators   ibm-meta-operator-bridge-app,ibm-commonui-operator-app,ibm-catalog-ui-operator-app,ibm-metering-operator-app,ibm-helm-repo-operator-app,ibm-iam-operator-app,ibm-elastic-stack-operator-app,ibm-monitoring-exporters-operator-app,ibm-monitoring-prometheusext-operator-app,cp4foobar-operator-app,ibm-healthcheck-operator-app,ibm-platform-api-operator-app,ibm-management-ingress-operator-app,ibm-helm-api-operator-app,ibm-licensing-operator-app,ibm-ingress-nginx-operator-app,ibm-monitoring-grafana-operator-app,ibm-auditlogging-operator-app,operand-deployment-lifecycle-manager-app,ibm-mgmt-repo-operator-app,ibm-mongodb-operator-app,ibm-cert-manager-operator-app
 ```

-<b>5.
-Create an OperatorGroup</b>
+5. **Create an OperatorGroup**

 An `OperatorGroup` is used to denote which namespaces your Operator should be watching.
-It must exist in the namespace where your operator should be deployed, we'll use `ibm-common-services`.
+It must exist in the namespace where your operator is deployed, for example, `ibm-common-services`.

-First create namespace for `IBM Licensing Operator`:
+Create a namespace for `IBM Licensing Operator`:

 ```bash
 kubectl create namespace ibm-common-services